Harlequin House Museum

 Opening Hours.

-Wednesday, Thursday and Friday: 2:30 p.m. – 5:30 p.m.
+Wednesday and Thursday: 2:30 p.m. – 5:30 p.m.

-Saturday and Sunday: 10:00 – 12:00 e 14:30 – 17:30
+Friday – Saturday and Sunday10:00 – 12:00 e 14:30 – 17:30

 The Harlequin House Museum is located inside Palazzo Grataroli in the village of Oneta and is owned by the Municipality of San Giovanni Bianco.
 The name “Harlequin House“, by which the village’s stately palace is commonly known, is linked to the Renaissance actor Alberto Naselli, who portrayed the Zanni and Harlequin in major European courts and who, according to tradition, stayed in the Oneta palace, but there are no documentary sources to prove this.
 The House preserves a selection of masks of commedia dell’arte characters and has hosted, since 2015, a stable puppet theater of the